-Fintechs have to respond to a rapidly changing environment.
-They need to adopt new technologies to offer innovative products and services while also staying compliant with evolving regulations.
+Fintechs must respond to a rapidly changing environment by offering innovative products and services that are also compliant with evolving KYC regulations.

-For many years, regulation has developed to meet the operations of larger, traditional financial institutions.
-However, even if a fintech is smaller, it still needs to manage similar risks and protect against criminal or fraudulent behavior.
-This is now reflected in fintechs being subject to the same regulatory oversight.
+For many years, regulation was developed to meet the specific challenges and dangers facing larger, traditional financial institutions.
+Fintechs, although smaller, manage similar risks of criminal and fraudulent behavior, which is why they are increasingly being subject to the same regulatory oversight.

 Whatever changes may happen in the future, complying with KYC and AML regulations will remain key.
-These regulations are well defined in most countries and have evolved to meet new criminal methods over the past decades.
 In Europe, this includes the AMLD (now in its sixth iteration) and eIDAS regulations.